greenido/ethereum-assistant-app-/README.md

 # Google Assistant App ether-info that give you information about ETH

-This webhook example for ether-info codelab sets up everything you need to build your fulfillment business logic for your API.AI ether agent.
+This example for ether-info codelab sets up everything you need to build your fulfillment business logic for your API.AI ether agent.

 #### It could fetch the ETH current price, market cap or the total amount of ethers.